Overview

 Biography

-Nina Baxter (b.
-1992) received a BA in Art History from the Courtauld Institute of Art in 2013 and currently lives and works in London.
+Nina Baxter (b.1992, UK) received a BA in Art History from the Courtauld Institute of Art in 2013 and currently lives and works in London.

 In 2020, coinciding with the global pandemic, Nina decided to return to figurative painting and more intimate subjects.
-Recent selected group exhibitions include: Nostalgia, (The Artistellar Online, London, 2021), À La Carte, (Tchotchke Gallery Online, New York, 2022), Tendencies in Painting, (London Paint Club Online, London, 2022) and The Society Of Women Artists 161st Annual Exhibition, (Mall Galleries, London, 2022).
-Her current work has been featured in publications including All She Makes, Artist Talk Magazine, Create!
-Magazine and Art Maze Mag.
-Her paintings have been collected internationally, with work in private collections across the UK, USA, Europe and China.
+Recent selected group exhibitions include: Only Until This Cigarette Is Ended (Pictorum Gallery, London, 2023), SKIN DEEP (STUDIO WEST, London, 2023), Nostalgia (The Artistellar Online, London, 2021), À La Carte (Tchotchke Gallery Online, New York, 2022), Tendencies in Painting (London Paint Club Online, London, 2022) and The Society Of Women Artists 161st Annual Exhibition (Mall Galleries, London, 2022).

 Exhibitions